-HSM covers all students with professional medical liability insurance.
-If a student becomes aware of an incident that may result in a liability claim, the student must contact the Clinical Coordinator within 24 hours.
+HSM has a pooled fund to help cover legal expenses for students.
+Students will be charged an insurance fee as listed in the tuition and fees section to which the funds go into this pool.
+If a student becomes aware of an incident that may result in a legal claim, they must contact the Clinical Coordinator within 24 hours.